 \section{Abstract}

 This paper presents Squid, a novel decoder-decoder architecture for energy-efficient processing of long contexts in language models.
 Our approach addresses the significant energy consumption and latency challenges inherent in on-device models.
-Squid employs a compact 0.5B parameter decoder to distill extensive contextual information into a memory embedding, substantially reducing the input length for the primary 7B parameter decoder model.
+Squid employs a compact 0.5B-parameter decoder to distill extensive contextual information into a memory embedding, substantially reducing the input length for the primary 7B-parameter decoder model.
 Inspired by vision-language models, we repurpose the image embedding projector to encode long textual contexts, effectively treating extended context as a distinct modality.
-This innovative method enables processing of substantially longer contexts without the typical computational overhead associated with extended input sequences.
-Empirical evaluations demonstrate a 10-fold improvement in energy efficiency and a 5-fold reduction in latency compared to conventional full-length context processing methods without losing quality of the response.
-Our work contributes to the development of more sustainable and scalable language models for on-device applications, addressing the critical need for energy-efficient and responsive AI technologies in resource-constrained environments while maintaining the accuracy to understand long contexts.
+This innovative method enables the processing of substantially longer contexts without the typical computational overhead associated with extended input sequences.
+Empirical evaluations demonstrate a 10-fold improvement in energy efficiency and a 5-fold reduction in latency compared with conventional full-length context processing, without any loss in response quality.
+Our work contributes to the development of more sustainable and scalable language models for on-device applications, addressing the critical need for energy-efficient and responsive AI technologies in resource-constrained environments while maintaining the accuracy required to understand long contexts.
 This research has implications for the broader field of natural language processing, particularly in the domain of efficient model design for resource-limited settings.
 By enabling more sophisticated AI capabilities on edge devices, Squid paves the way for advanced language processing in a wide range of applications where computational resources are at a premium.
 The Squid model is publicly available at \href{https://huggingface.co/NexaAIDev/Squid}{https://huggingface.co/NexaAIDev/Squid}.